jbcannon/pnas-hurricane-regimes/README.md

 * *making_graphics.R:* Script to assemble maps, figures, etc.

-* *validation_extract_tracks:* Data to select and extract tracks to test against HRRR runs.
+* *validation_extract_tracks.R:* Data to select and extract tracks to test against HRRR runs.

 * *HRR_ws_finder.R:* Script to convert data obtained from HRRR to raster and compare with outputs from *hurrecon*.

+* *hrrr.py:* Python script that takes hurricane track shapefiles, downloads them from the HRRR database, and outputs wind speed and direction vectors to be processed and converted to raster using *validation_extract_tracks.R*